frrmack/LSHash/README.rst

 :Version: 0.0.4dev

-A fast Python implementation of locality sensitive hashing with
+A fast Python implementation of locality sensitive hashing with support for
-  - persistence support
+  - persistence
-  - api to find approximate nearest neighbors
+  - finding approximate nearest neighbors
-  - api to search for approximately all neighbors within a range

 Highlights
 ==========